What is the w2 form 2025?

 Payroll departments use control numbers to provide a unique identifying ID for every W-2 form in their system.

-If you're a small business with a handful of employees, you may avoid using a payroll system or control numbers altogether.
-The lack of control number will not affect your W-2 forms or delay the filing process.
-What's more, the use of control numbers is optional for employers and the IRS does not require one for any section of an income tax return.
+If you're a small business with a handful of employees, you can avoid using a payroll system or control numbers altogether.
+Control numbers are optional for employers and the IRS does not require them for any section of an income tax return.
+The absence of a control number will not affect your W-2 forms or delay the filing process.

 As your staff prepare to furnish their taxes, some will likely flag this as an error.
 Simply reassure them that they can proceed with their tax filing without it.